Definition of Safety Culture in Aviation Risk Management

 - Safety awareness;

 - Safety communication;

 - Management-employee relationships.

-Safety awareness is how current employees are of past and recent safety concerns, and how mindful they are of the connection between their actions, the environment, and safety.
+Safety awareness is how familiar employees are of past and recent safety concerns, and how mindful they are of the connection between

 Finally, management-employee relationships concern silos, corporate culture, and corporate cronyism, which kill safety culture.